abdukarimovhm/ros-automation-smart-mobility/README.md

-# TurtleBot3 Automation Suite (ROS 2 Foxy)
+# TurtleBot3 Automation Suite (ROS 2 Humble)

-Comprehensive automation toolkit for TurtleBot3 on ROS 2 Foxy (Ubuntu 20.04).
+Comprehensive automation toolkit for TurtleBot3 on ROS 2 Humble (Ubuntu 22.04).
 The suite provides autonomous navigation, YOLOv8 object detection, maintenance monitoring, and custom QR-following capabilities.
 Each feature is implemented as a modular ROS 2 node with unified CLI and launch file interfaces.

 ## Features